Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Introduction

-The tomographic cross correlation measurements with photometric galaxy surveys allow us to study the evolution of $\sigma_{8}$ or $S_{8}$ to high redshifts but are plagued by photometric redshift errors.
-The errors on redshifts lead to scatter of objects across redshift bins or the redshift bin mismatch of objects.
-The effects of redshift bin mismatch on the estimation of parameters have been explored in a few ways (\citealt{Hang2021} (hereafter H21); \citealt{Stolzner2021}; \citealt{Balaguera2018}).
-Another attempt to mitigate the bin mismatch of galaxy redshifts and self-calibrate the redshift distributions was proposed by \cite{Zhang2010} using the scattering matrix formalism. \cite{Zhang2017} proposed an algorithm based on non-negative matrix factorization method to compute the scattering matrix and correct the angular power spectra for the redshift scatter.
-However, the non-negative matrix factorization method becomes computationally expensive with increasing number of redshift bins and data points in the angular power spectra.
-We proposed an alternative method in \cite{Saraf2023} for fast and efficient computations of the scattering matrix validated with Monte Carlo simulations of the LSST survey.
+The tomographic cross-correlation measurements with photometric galaxy surveys allow us to study the evolution of $\sigma_{8}$ or $S_{8}$ to high redshifts but are plagued by photometric redshift errors.
+The errors on {redshift lead to the placement of a fractions of galaxies in wrong redshift bins, referred to here as `the redshift bin mismatch' of galaxies.} The effects of redshift bin mismatch on the estimation of parameters have been explored in a few ways (\citealt{Hang2021} (hereafter H21); \citealt{Stolzner2021}; \citealt{Balaguera2018}).
+Another attempt to mitigate the bin mismatch of galaxy redshifts and self-calibrate the redshift distributions was proposed by \cite{Zhang2010}, {who used} the scattering matrix formalism. \cite{Zhang2017} proposed an algorithm based on {a} non-negative matrix {factorisation} method to compute the scattering matrix and correct the angular power spectra for the redshift scatter.
+However, the non-negative matrix {factorisation} method becomes computationally expensive with {increasing redshift bins} and data points in the angular power spectra.
+We proposed an alternative method in \cite{Saraf2024} for fast and efficient computations of the scattering matrix validated with Monte Carlo simulations of the LSST survey.